 Not a lot of impact protection.

 The Klein MM600 Electronic Multimeter represents another success for this well-known brand.
 It’s extremely well built with the rigors and dangers of the commercial job site squarely in mind.
-It provides a wealth of testing capabilities including the 3 standard measures as well as capacitance, temperature and more.
-It has plenty of built-in safety features, a low battery indicator and serves up quick, accurate readings via auto-ranging.
+It provides a wealth of testing capabilities including the 3 standard measures as well as capacitance, temperature, and more.
+It has plenty of built-in safety features, a low battery indicator, and serves up quick, accurate readings via auto-ranging.
 It covers just about all the bases and even has its own durable, attractive carrying case to keep it clean.
-Be sure to also check out our list of the best nail guns for more great items like this.
+Be sure to also check out our list of the best stud finders for more great items like this.